Nufflee/gol-on-gpu/README.md

 Performance is again limited by the CPU <-> GPU memory transfer bandwidth, and therefore largely independent of the grid size.
 The GPU performance being no less than the empty grid case despite unpredictable branches is likely a testament to `nvcc`'s kernel optimization ability.

+### Randomized grid (8192x8192, 50% live cells, 7 generations)
+- CPU: ~60 million cells/sec
+- GPU: ~15000 million cells/sec

+To alleviate the bottleneck caused by the memory transfer, we now use the remaining, previously unused, 7 bits of the `uint8_t` matrix which we pass to the kernel to compute not 1, but 7 generations of the GoL, without ever copying data back to the CPU.

+However, as it is not possible to create a robust global (inter-block) thread barrier in CUDA, this is achieved through several kernel invocations which comes with an overhead which may be investigated in the future.

+Further overhead, which is preventing us from reaching a theoretical 8 fold speed increase, comes from the bitwise operations required, and it is unavoidable.
+Nevertheless, using SIMD (AVX2) for CPU-side bitwise operations yielded a significant performance boost.

 ## Building
 TODO...